 This hike does book out well in advance, especially during the Summer months, so make sure you get in quick.

-If you’re already in Tasmania and looking to do the hike, check the site to see if any last-minute availability comes up due to cancellations.
+If you’re already in Tasmania and looking to do the Three Capes Track, check the site to see if any last-minute availability comes up due to cancellations.

 READ MORE: Check out our guide to all the other best things to do in Tasmania!